ARMmbed/mbed-os-5-docs/docs/bare_metal/mbed2_porting.md

     Please ignore tests with similar errors.

-Further optimisations for targets with small flash memories:
+Further optimizations for targets with small flash memories:
 - Append `--profile release` to the command above.
 Use of the release profile helps keep some tests within the size limit.
 - Save additional memory by using a [minimal console](https://github.com/ARMmbed/mbed-os-example-blinky-baremetal#using-a-minimal-console) to remove file handling functionality from the system I/O retarget code.